 $ curl 'https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=protein&rettype=fasta&id=AKR75206,NP_057850'|mafft --clustalout - [...]
 AKR75206.1 RVLAEAMSQ-TNS-SILMQRSNFKGPRRAVKCFNCGREGHIAKNCRAPRKKGCWKCGKEG NP_057850.1 RVLAEAMSQVTNSATIMMQRGNFRNQRKIVKCFNCGKEGHTARNCRAPRKKGCWKCGKEG ********* *** :*:***.**:. *: *******:*** *:***************** ^^^^^^^^^^^^^^^^^^^^^ Pradhan insert 4 [...]

-Here's code for making the colorized amino acid alignments:
+Here's code for making amino acid alignments similar to the previous sections of this file:

 # download whole genome sequences of sarbecoviruses curl -sL sars2.net/f/sarbe.fa.xz|xz -dc>sarbe.fa # efetch multi emu()(curl -sd "id=$(paste -sd,)" "https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=${1:-nuccore}&rettype=${2:-fasta}&retmode=$3") # download spike protein sequences of sarbecoviruses and rename them to have same the defline as full sequences seqkit seq -ni sarbe.fa|emu '' fasta_cds_aa|seqkit grep -nrp gene=S,spike,surface|sed 's/_prot_.*//;s/lcl|//'|seqkit fx2tab|awk -F\\t 'NR==FNR{a[$1]=$2;next}{print">"$1" "a[$1]"\n"$2}' <(seqkit seq -n sarbe.fa|sed $'s/ /\t/') ->spike.aa # make a TSV matrix for percentage identity between spike protein sequences aln()(\mafft --thread 3 --quiet "${@--}") curl -Ls sars2.net/f/pid.cpp>pid.cpp;g++ pid.cpp -O3 -o pid seqkit replace -isp '[^X]' -r '' spike.aa|seqkit seq -m 5|seqkit seq -ni|seqkit grep -vf- spike.aa|aln|./pid>spike.pid # thin out a TSV percentage identity matrix by removing rows with over n% identity to any previous row (default 99%) thin()(awk -F\\t 'NR>1{for(i=2;i<NR;i++)if($i>x)next;print$1}' x="${1-99}" "${@:2}") # print color scheme aacolor()(printf %s\\n A:242:121:121 C:242:182:121 D:242:242:121 G:182:242:121 F:121:242:151 E:121:242:222 T:121:182:242 I:121:121:242 K:182:121:242 L:242:121:242 M:255:191:191 N:255:223:191 P:255:255:191 Q:223:255:191 R:191:255:207 S:191:255:244 H:191:223:255 V:191:191:255 W:223:191:255 Y:255:191:255 -:140:140:140 X:255:255:255 \*:255:255:255|tr : \ ) # display alignment with colorized amino acids seqcol()(seqkit seq -u|seqkit fx2tab|gawk -F\\t 'NR==FNR{a[$1]=$2;next}{name[FNR]=$1;split($2,z,"");for(i in z)seq[FNR][i]=z[i];if(length($1)>max1)max1=length($1);if(length($2)>max2)max2=length($2)}END{for(i=1;i<=max2;i+=width){printf("%"(max1+1)"s","");for(pos=i;pos<i+width&&pos<=max2;pos+=10)printf(pos-i>width-10?"%s":"%-10s",pos);print"";for(j in seq){printf("%"max1"s ",name[j]);for(k=i;k<=max2&&k<i+width;k++)printf("%s","\033[38;2;0;0;0m\033[48;2;"a[seq[j][k]]"m"seq[j][k]"\033[0m");print""}}}' "width=${1-60}" <(aacolor|sed $'s/ /\t/;s/ /;/g') -) thin 92 <spike.pid|cut -d\ -f1|seqkit grep -f- spike.aa|seqkit grep -nrvp 'SARS coronavirus'|cat - <(seqkit grep -nrip db159,hu-1,tor2,zc45,rp3\\b,rs7896,banal-20-52,ratg,lyra11,btsy2,shc014,wiv1\\b,gx_p2v,gx-p1e spike.aa)|seqkit rmdup -s|aln --reorder -|cut -d, -f1|sed 's/>[^ ]*/>/;s/ ORF.*//;s/ surface .*//;s/Severe acute respiratory syndrome/SARS/;s/Khosta-2 strain //;s/ isolate / /;s/ strain / /;s/Bat SARS-like coronavirus //;s/Betacoronavirus sp. //;s/ RNA$//'|seqcol

-Arkmedic tried to do a BLAST search for the nucleotide sequence of Pradhan's first insert, but he used the coding sequence of the insert in SARS2 and not HIV.
-He searched for only viruses published in 2019 or earlier, so many of the top matches were sequences of HIV: [https://www.arkmedic.info/p/absolute-proof-the-gp-120-sequences]
+Arkmedic did a BLAST search for the nucleotide sequence of Pradhan's first insert, but he used the coding sequence of the insert in SARS2 and not HIV.
+He restricted the search to viruses published in 2019 or earlier, so many of the top matches were sequences of HIV: [https://www.arkmedic.info/p/absolute-proof-the-gp-120-sequences]

-However his top matches got only 83% query coverage because they only matched 15 out of 18 bases, similar to my matches here:
+However his top matches got only 83% query coverage because they only matched 15 out of 18 bases of the query, similar to my matches here:

 The first match above was missing the first 3 bases of the query and the second match was missing the first base, but both matches were still in frame so that the first match coded for 5 out of 6 aa of TNGTKR